 Paid Search Sales Funnel Transit Time

-Depending on the average duration of the sales cycle, which varies dramatically by type of product or service, sales or marketing professionals may have an expectation about how long it will take to turn that prospect into a booked sale.
+Due to the average duration of the sales cycle (which varies dramatically depending on the type of product or service), sales or marketing professionals may expect how long it will take to turn a prospective customer into a booked sale.
 This “lead to sale” time is the average “funnel transit time”.

-Leads coming in from search are going to move through different phases of consideration while in the funnel, deciding whether to act, usually simply whether to purchase the product or service.
-During this process, some of them will “fall out”; not every lead entering a sales funnel will turn into a transaction.
-The desired outcome is usually to exit the funnel by effecting a financial transaction, but completion of the funnel doesn’t always have to be a financial goal.
+Leads coming in from search will move through different phases of consideration while in the funnel, deciding whether to purchase the product or service.
+During this process, some of them will “fall out” of the funnel and not lead to a sale.
+Not every lead entering a sales funnel will turn into a transaction.
+The desired outcome is usually to exit the funnel through a financial transaction, but completion of the funnel doesn’t always have to be financially motivated.

 What happens inside a paid search sales funnel?

-Before the arrival of digital marketing the things going on within the funnel might include a follow up call from a sales person asking if the person needs more information, looking to further qualify the prospect; or perhaps overcoming sales objections verbally.
+Before the arrival of digital marketing, the funnel might include a follow-up call from a salesperson to provide more information, looking to qualify the prospect further, or overcoming sales objections verbally.

-Today, movement through a ppc sales funnel still involves the person thinking a purchase through and perhaps doing some competitive shopping research; or perhaps just sitting on it for a while to decide if it’s something they would like to act on as a purchase.
-Some of these reasons are shown in the diagram above.
+Today, movement through a ppc sales funnel functions differently.
+It is a more independent process.
+It involves the prospective customer thinking the purchase through, doing some competitive shopping research, or perhaps just sitting on it for a while before making the decision..
+These reasons are displayed in the diagram above.

 Remarketing to prospects in the sales funnel

-There are also proactive marketing processes that we can use in digital marketing, one of them is to remarket the prospect.
-Say perhaps you are selling cameras, the lead has studied some articles about the camera on your website and becomes intrigued, fills out a form for information.
+There are also proactive marketing processes that we can use in digital marketing.
+One of them is to remarket the prospect.
+Say perhaps you are selling cameras.
+The lead has studied some articles about the camera on your website and has become intrigued, and they fill out a form for information.
 Perhaps a few days later you show them a display ad from a display remarketing campaign and contact them via an email drip campaign.

-Your remarketing list needs to be configured not to show ads too frequently, including to those who have already purchased a product or service – those who have already converted.
-Instead, it should provide a gentle nudge and reminder to those still in the funnel, that your site is a useful place to return to.
+Your remarketing list needs to be configured to not show ads too frequently, including to those who have already purchased a product or service i.e. those who have already converted.
+Instead, it should provide a gentle nudge and reminder to those still in the funnel that your site is a useful place to return.

-Remarketing lists or “audiences” can be customized and shaped in a number of different ways, in order to provide the most suitable type of reminder.
+Remarketing lists or “audiences” can be customized and shaped in several different ways to provide the most effective reminder.

 Dynamic remarketing at the product level

-In Google Shopping (e-commerce) campaigns we can generate dynamic product remarketing campaigns that operate at a product level.
+In Google Shopping (e-commerce)we can generate dynamic product remarketing campaigns that operate at a product level.

-With dynamic product remarketing, if someone has seen a product in a shopping campaign, an image and text ad can show up from a display campaign, without the potential buyer even coming back to the website.
-This is accomplished by linking a dynamic product remarketing campaign into the Google Shopping campaign’s Merchant Account and associated product database.
+With dynamic product remarketing, if someone has seen a product in a shopping campaign, an image and text ad can show up from a display campaign without the potential buyer even returning to the website.
+This is accomplished by linking a dynamic product remarketing campaign into the Google Shopping campaign’s Merchant Account and the associated product database.

 Other methods of remarketing to the sales funnel